jsuereth/jsuereth.github.com/_posts/scala/2012-01-10-scala-community-awards.md

 Also special thanks to Seth Tissue for ensuring great Java-Scala interaction and Jason Zaugg, who offers a free code review service for all of us contributors and has a fair number of impressive patches.
 We have lots of users contributing testing fixes and patches, too many to name all of them here.
 I hope to recognize you each individually over the coming quarters, so if your name was not listed, it's not because we don't appreciate you!
 Everyone who has a closed pull request [here](https://github.com/scala/scala/pulls) deserves a beer!
 (Just ask me sometime and I'll provide).

+## Akka ##
+I was just going to cover the core Scala projects themselves, but my coworkers have nominated their picks for the Akka project as well!
+With no further ado, the "Swell Contributor" awards go to:

+* Derek Williams - For revamping Futures and Dataflow
+* Martin Krasser - For the akka-camel module (with its amazing documentation).

 ## Fin ##